 Tips to prevent your child getting an illness from a pet bird:

-- Don't allow your bird near food preparation areas.
-Never wash any bird equipment in the kitchen sink.
+do not allow your bird near food preparation areas - never wash any bird equipment in the kitchen sink

 Bird bites and your child

-Birds will nip or bite in self-defence when they are afraid.
+Birds will nip or bite in self-defense when they are afraid.